 Duration: Wheelchair accessible

-Whether you want to grab a sudsy brew at Distillery District, say hello to the animals at the Toronto Zoo, or dine on delicious dim sum in Chinatown, Toronto offers no shortage of eclectic and fun places to explore.
+Whether you want to grab a sudsy brew at Distillery District, say hello to the animals at the Toronto Zoo, or join a food tour along Kensington Market, Toronto offers no shortage of beautiful buildings and fun places to explore.
 If your next travel plan involves an escapade in the Great White North, make sure your Canada adventure includes the thrills of Toronto.